JackLThomas28/Tinder/README.md

 # Machine Learning with Tinder - Information Retrieval (CS4320)
+For those of you whom aren't familiar, Tinder is a popular online dating platform typically used on mobile devices.
+A user is presented with pictures and other information about local singles allowing the user to "like" or "pass" on their profile.
 This project collects information from Tinder profiles, analyzes the biography section text, and applies clustering to determine popular topics expressed.
+Expansion on this project could include attempting to compose an "optimal" profile to maximize matches based on the collected information.

 ## Results
 ### Top 5 Topics Expressed